 The fields are overgrown with weeds.

-But the government officials are clothed with multi-coloured finery.
+But the officials are cultured, clothed with coloured silk,

 Girt with sharp swords,